CS-433/ml-project-2-zenconvolutionalgraph/README.md

 - **Important Notes**: Due to dataset rebalancing and the fact that the fMRI session is longer than the movie duration, some time points will need to be predicted.
 This situation is encoded by assigning a label of -1 to these points.
 Be careful when proceeding with the analysis.
 All scripts for different machine learning methods start their analysis from the CSV file obtained in this step.

 5. **Run the model**: KNN, RF, and FNN can be run easily using their respective notebooks.
+GCN can be run using the file ``GCN_train.py``, and users can change the hyperparameters of the GCN model using the configuration file ``GCN/args/config.json``.

-GCN, GAT, and VIB require a specific structure to execute due to the high number of hyperparameters.
-The model has:
+GAT and VIB require a specific structure to execute due to the high number of hyperparameters.
+Each model has:

 ``*_model.py`` (inner script): Runs the actual analysis.
-``model_gridsearch.py`` (outer script): Runs a grid search (or a single run) of the inner script.
+``*_gridsearch.py`` (outer script): Runs a grid search (or a single run) of the inner script.
 This structure provides an easy wrapper for new users who want to experiment with the hyperparameters without modifying the inner logic.

 ## Authors